Genetic Research Projects

 - Moving Beyond GWAS: projects honing in on genetic risk factors for asthma and related traits

-We are extending this work by looking at how the variation in ancestry affects lung function in other admixed groups, such as Latinos.
-We are also exploring whether other traits, such as the levels of IgE also correlate with genetic ancestry.
-Finally, we are extending the concepts of ancestry associations with a technique known as admixture mapping, in which we use sophisticated statistical software to infer the ancestry of each region of the genome.
+We are extending the concepts of ancestry associations with a technique known as admixture mapping, in which we use sophisticated statistical software to infer the ancestry of each region of the genome.
 We then look across the genome to see whether the ancestry in any region is associated with a trait or disease.
-We hypothesize that genetic variants exclusive or more common to a particular ancestral variant are associated with a trait or disease.
+Certain genetic variants exclusive to a particular ancestry may be a risk factor or a protective factor for certain traits or diseases.

 Genome-wide association studies (GWAS) have identified numerous associations with common variants for asthma and asthma-related traits, including bronchodilator drug response (BDR) and total serum IgE.
 In many cases the variants identified through GWAS are not the actual mutations that cause disease, and therefore we must identify these variants through sequencing prior to additional studies.